tunnelvr/tunnelvr/README.md

 * thumb and pinky and ring finger at same time is menu button

 ### *Left hand* is for movement.
-* Thumb touchpad -- slides forward or backward in direction of view
+* Thumb-stick forwards and backwards -- slides in direction of view
+* Trigger -- slides in direction of the short orange laser emerging from the controller or hand
-* Thumb touchpad click left or right -- rotates view 45 degrees left or right
+* Thumb-stick left or right -- rotates view 45 degrees left or right
-* Grip -- turns off gravity
+* Grip -- turns off gravity and allows flying or hovering
 * Grip+Trigger -- Flies in direction of controller axis
 * Grip+Touchpad+Trigger -- Flies in direction of controller at 5x speed.